coull/anomify-wordpress-plugin/README.md

-# anomify-wordpress-plugin
+# Anomify WordPress Plugin
-Anomify WordPress Plugin
+This is the development repo for the Anomify WordPress plugin which is published here: https://wordpress.org/plugins/anomify/